-Storefronts Seattle began in early 2010, when members of the historic Pioneer Square and Chinatown-International District neighborhoods sought solutions for the growing number of vacant storefronts in the area.
-The Seattle program has since activated storefronts in Belltown, Capitol Hill, the International District, Pioneer Square, South Lake Union, and the Waterfront, in addition to the International District and Pioneer Square.
+The program began in early 2010, when members of Seattle’s historic Pioneer Square and Chinatown-International districts sought solutions for the growing number of vacant storefronts in the area.
+At the time, the effects of the economic downturn were obvious and Seattle’s neighborhoods were suffering.

 Andrew Pogue is a photographer specializing in architecture and the built environment and is documenting Storefronts as an on-going personal project.